kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 ## Apply Policies to Sections of a Resource

-The `sectionName` field of `targetRef` can be used to target a specific section of other resources:
+The `sectionName` field of `targetRef` can be used to target a specific section of other resources, for example:

 * Service.Ports.Name
-* Gateway.Listners.Name
+* Gateway.Listeners.Name
 * HTTPRoute.Rules.Name (once they are added in GEP-995, PR at https://github.com/kubernetes-sigs/gateway-api/pull/2593)

 For example, the RetryPolicy below applies to a RouteRule inside an HTTPRoute.